loganveik/the_chat_factor/README.md

 Repo - [https://github.com/loganveik/the_chat_factor](https://github.com/loganveik/the_chat_factor)

 ### Description:
 Once the user signs up and logs in, this app enters you into one big chatroom.
-You communicate with anyone else who has an account, about any topic imaginable.
+You can communicate with anyone else who has an account, about any topic imaginable.

 ### Technologies Used:
 React, Firebase(auth/firestore), CSS, Javascript, Node, Express